KGWN-TV: KGWN

+On February 1, 2024, Gray Television announced it would swap KGWN-TV and KCWY-DT to Marquee Broadcasting in exchange for Marquee's construction permit for KCBU in Salt Lake City, Utah.
+The transaction was completed on July 1, 2024.

 Northern Colorado 5 (2005–2013)

 After having been dropped from the cable system in Northern Colorado by the time KCNC-TV became a CBS owned-and-operated station in 1995, KGWN took action to entice cable systems to carry the station in 2005.
 Although Northern Colorado is part of the Denver market, KGWN has long claimed Northern Colorado as part of its primary coverage area.
 Due to its transmitter's location close to the Colorado border, it provides city-grade coverage of Fort Collins, Loveland, and Greeley, as well as grade B coverage as far south as Longmont and Boulder.
 It had long been carried on cable systems in Fort Collins, Loveland, and Greeley alongside Denver's CBS affiliate (originally KMGH-TV and now KCNC).
 Additionally, many cable systems on the Wyoming side of the Denver market long carried both KGWN and KMGH, and continue to carry both KGWN and KCNC.

 The station tried to lobby Comcast for carriage on its Northern Colorado systems in early 2005, to no avail.
 KGWN was talking in August to the owner of the Colorado Eagles hockey team owner about broadcasting their games.
 By October, the station had opened a bureau in Fort Collins with two sale representatives and a reporter.
 US Cable agreed to carry the station beginning on November 1.
 The Eagles team and the station agreed to its first carriage deal for a single playoff game with the Oklahoma City Blazers on April 2, 2006, which was broadcast via Channel 5's Cheyenne transmitter.
 In 2005, KGWN established a Northern Colorado Bureau in Fort Collins, which produced its first newscast in June 2006.
 This provided another source of local news coverage in the area besides stations based in Denver.
 In early March 2007, the station filed a case with the FCC to have the local market changed to included Larimer and Weld counties.
 As prior to cable's dominance in the mid-1990s, the station served the area and has made other current moves to serve the area.
 Comcast finally caved and added KGWN on three systems.
 In June 2008, the station suspended its Northern Colorado operations only to restart them on September 15, 2008.